The Wailing (2016 film)

-The Wailing is a 2016 South Korean horror film written and directed by Na Hong-jin and starring Kwak Do-won, Hwang Jung-min and Chun Woo-hee.
+The Wailing is a 2016 South Korean supernatural horror film written and directed by Na Hong-jin and starring Kwak Do-won, Hwang Jung-min and Chun Woo-hee.
 The film centers on a policeman who investigates a series of mysterious killings and illnesses in a remote Korean village in order to save his daughter.
 The film was both a commercial and critical success.

 Plot

 A mysterious Japanese man arrives in Gokseong, a small village in the mountains of South Korea.
 Soon after, a bizarre infection breaks out, causing villagers to become deranged and violently kill their families.
-Officer Jong-goo's daughter, Hyo-jin, becomes one of the possessed.
-Jong-goo then meets a mysterious young woman named Moo-myeong, who claims the Japanese man is an evil spirit.
-A local hunter reports seeing the Japanese stranger with glowing red eyes eating a deer carcass.
+Officer Jong-goo's daughter, Hyo-jin, becomes one of the infected.
+Jong-goo then meets a mysterious young woman named Moo-myeong, who claims the Japanese stranger is an evil spirit.
+A local hunter reports seeing the stranger with glowing red eyes eating a deer carcass.
 After a series of disturbing events and violent deaths, Jong-goo enlists the help of a Japanese-speaking deacon, Yang I-sam.
 They investigate the stranger's house, discovering a shrine with photos and belongings of the murdered villagers, including Hyo-jin's shoe.

 As Hyo-jin's condition worsens, Jong-goo confronts the stranger, ordering him to leave the village.
 Jong-goo's family discovers a dead goat hanging at their gate, and Hyo-jin stabs their neighbor to death.
-A shaman named Il-gwang is consulted, who claims the Japanese stranger is a demon and performs a death-hex ritual.
+A shaman named Il-gwang is consulted, who claims the stranger is a demon and performs a death-hex ritual.
 Jong-goo stops the ritual midway, instead taking Hyo-jin to the hospital.
 The next day, Jong-goo and his companions hunt down the stranger but are attacked by the reanimated corpse of another victim, giving the stranger time to flee.
 They eventually kill him, and Hyo-jin's health improves.

 Il-gwang encounters Moo-myeong and vomits blood.
 After his ritual fails, he leaves town in terror but a swarm of flying insects stops him.
-He calls Jong-goo, warning that Moo-myeong is the real demon, and the stranger is a shaman who was trying to kill her.
+He calls Jong-goo, warning that Moo-myeong is the real demon, and the stranger was a shaman who was trying to kill her.
 Meanwhile, Yang I-sam receives news that his uncle Oh Seong-bok has killed his family.
 Jong-goo goes home and finds that Hyo-jin has disappeared.